baus/install-discourse/README.md

-# Unofficiall Guide to Installing Discourse on Ubuntu and DigitalOcean
+# Unofficial Guide to Installing Discourse on Ubuntu and DigitalOcean
 Copyright 2013 by Christopher Baus <christopher@baus.net>.
 Licensed under GPL 2.0

 **NOTE: There is now official Ubuntu installation instructions from Discourse**